Brazzaville

 Brazzaville (/fr/) is the capital and largest city of the Republic of the Congo.
 Administratively, it is a department and a commune.
 Constituting the financial and administrative centre of the country, it is located on the north side of the Congo River, opposite Kinshasa, the capital city of the Democratic Republic of the Congo (DR Congo).

 The population of the capital is estimated to exceed 2.1 million residents, comprising more than a third of the national populace.
 Some 40% are employed in non-agricultural professions.
 During World War II, Brazzaville served as the de facto capital of Free France between 1940 and 1942.

 In 2013, Brazzaville was designated a City of Music by UNESCO; since then it has also been a member of the Creative Cities Network.

 Toponymy

-The prefix "Brazza" comes from the surname of the Italian count Pierre Savorgnan de Brazza, who worked on exploration expeditions for France and is credited with founding the town.
+The prefix "Brazza" comes from the surname of the Italian-French explorer Pierre Savorgnan de Brazza, who worked on exploration expeditions for France and is credited with founding the town.

-The place name Brazzaville unintentionally has the literal meaning of "City of the Armed Wing".
-The surname Brazza refers to the village of Brazzacco, in the commune of Moruzzo, Italy, whose name derives from the latin bracchium, meaning "armed wing".
+The place name Brazzaville unintentionally has the literal meaning of 'city of the armed wing'.
+The surname Brazza refers to the village of Brazzacco, in the commune of Moruzzo, Italy, whose name derives from the Latin bracchium, meaning 'armed wing'.

-In the Kongo language it has the names or variants of Ntamo, Ntambo, Kintamo, Kintambo, Tandala, Mavula and in the Teke languages M'fa, Mfaa, Mfa, Mfoa.
+In the Kongo language it has the names or variants of Ntamo, Ntambo, Kintamo, Kintambo, Tandala, and Mavula, and in the Teke languages M'fa, Mfaa, Mfa, and Mfoa.